lambdaclass/ethereum_nix/README.md

 - [ ] Add more consensus clients

 ### License
-This repo is under the MIT license
+This repo is under the MIT license.